 I work out a lot.
 I run which clears my head and helps me to process things.
 I talk to my colleagues who are also some of the best friends I’ve had as they truly understand.
 And finally, I spend as much time with my family, friends and my two little dogs as possible.

-And also, do you know of an inspirational student or midwife who you think I should interview?
+Do you know of an inspirational student or midwife who you think I should interview?
 We all know and love some of the big names in midwifery but I’m very aware that many brilliant midwifery leaders do their work under the radar – yet these are people we could learn a huge amount from.

 P.S.
 If you’re wanting some help with getting into midwifery, Carinna is one of the coaches affiliated with MidwifeDiaries who offers personal statement coaching.
 We also do interview coaching.
 You can email for advice, support, or more information on email@example.com or click here.